What Is a Trade Show Attendee List? How to Get One

 | Speaker list | Keynote and session presenters | 10 - 200 | Thought leadership, influencer outreach |

-For most B2B sales teams, the attendee list is the most valuable because it contains the largest pool of potential buyers who have signaled interest in your market.
+For most B2B sales teams, the attendee list is where the money is.
+It's the largest pool of potential buyers who've already signaled interest in your market.

 Why Trade Show Attendee Lists Matter for B2B Sales

-If you are an SDR or BDR at a B2B SaaS company, trade shows are one of the highest-ROI channels available.
+If you're an SDR or BDR at a B2B SaaS company, trade shows are one of the highest-ROI channels you have.
 But only if you show up prepared.
-Here is why attendee lists are essential:

 1. Pre-Event Outreach Fills Your Calendar

-The most successful companies do not wait until the show floor opens to start conversations.
-They identify who is attending, filter those attendees against their Ideal Customer Profile (ICP), and book meetings weeks in advance.
+The companies that crush it at trade shows don't wait until the show floor opens.
+They identify who's attending, filter against their ICP, and book meetings weeks in advance.

-Someone who registers for a trade show has demonstrated clear buying intent.
-They are:
+Someone who registers for a trade show has done more than click a link.
+They're:

 - Actively exploring new tools and solutions

-- Allocating budget for travel and attendance fees
+- Putting budget on the table for travel and attendance fees

-This is fundamentally different from cold outreach.
-You are reaching out to someone who has already opted into a context where business conversations are expected.
+That's a different ballgame than cold outreach.
+You're reaching someone who's already opted into a context where business conversations are expected.

 3. Post-Event Follow-Up Drives Revenue